• Home

 • 1 teaspoon thyme

-1. Add 1 tablespoon chicken broth, onions, celery, and garlic to a large soup pot.
+• Add the olive oil, onions, celery, and garlic to a large soup pot.
 Toss to coat.
-Add turkey and cook over a medium flame until turkey is cooked through.
+Add the ground turkey and cook over a medium flame until the turkey is cooked through.

-2. Add carrots, cabbage, diced tomatoes, the rest of the broth, and spices to the turkey mixture.
-Cook over medium-high flame until it reaches a boil.
+• Add the carrots, cabbage, diced tomatoes, broth, oregano, basil, parsley, sage,, thyme, and pepper to the turkey mixture.
+Cook over medium-high heat until it reaches a boil.

-3. Once it begins to boil, reduce flame and simmer until the cabbage wilts and carrots are tender approximately 5 minutes.
+• Once it begins to boil, reduce the heat and simmer until the cabbage wilts and carrots are tender, approximately 5 minutes.

 More Soup Recipes